robwco/workshop-marketing/course.md

 ---

 # If you're not booked 4-6 months in advance you're at risk of a dry spell.
-If you're like me, when you see an email from a potential client you feel a small rush of joy and excitement.
-For a second you think you might have hit the jackpot and amazing fulfilling client work is awaiting you.
+If you're like me, when you see an email from a potential client you feel a small rush of excitement.
+For a second you really believe you might have hit the client jackpot and that amazing fulfilling client work awaits you.

 Unfortunately that feeling usually goes away rather quickly... and sometimes doesn't come back for weeks or months.
 We call those dry spells.